Electric Cars: The Basics

 The Mercedes-Benz GLA 250 e SUV PHEV

 Mercedes-Benz, simply known as Mercedes, is a leading global luxury automative manufacturer based in Germany.
 The company is headquartered in Stuttgart and is famed for its high quality passenger vehicles, to include the Mercedes-Maybach.
-However, the company is also a leader in manufacturing commercial vehicles, to include the plug-in Mercedes eSprinter commercial EV and the plug-in Mercedes eVito electric van.

 Mercedes-Benz EQ is the sub-brand used by the company for its portfolio of battery-electric vehicles (BEVs), plug-in hybrid electric vehicles (PHEVs) and mild hybrids.
 The pure electric cars are branded as EQ, while the PHEVs are branded as EQ Power.
 The mild hybrid vehicles are branded as EQ Boost.
 The PHEV portfolio includes: